cybershang/crontip/README.md

 # Crontip
-Crontip is a tool uesd for backup and install of crontab.
+Crontip is a tool used for backup and install of crontab.

 ## Installation
 You can install crontip by: